ganbuan/CyberNotebook/README.md

 ### POP3
 (Receiving Email)

 The *Post Office Protocol v3 (POP3)* allows the client to communicate with a mail server to retrieve email messages.
+Particularly, POP3 interacts with the Mail Deliver Agent (MDA) (i.e. downloading email).

 Some common POP3 commands include:
 + USER [username] - identifies the user